ascertain/alx-higher_level_programming/0x03-python-data_structures/README.md

 ### 13. Linked list palindrome
 - Write a function in C that checks if a singly linked list is a palindrome.

-### 13. Linked list palindrome
-- Create a C function that prints some basic info about Python lists.